Cognition: Perception and attention

 Perception is the organization and interpretation of sensory information about the world.
 It is a complex mental activity that involves the interplay of diverse cognitive processes, many of which occur automatically and unconsciously.
 It starts with physical stimuli, such as light or sound, which are detected by receptors and transmitted to the brain as electrical signals.
 These signals are processed in various brain regions to construct a coherent experience of distinct objects and events while situating them in a spatial-temporal framework.

-Certain cognitive processes are responsible for detecting basic features in the sensory data, such as edges, colors, and pitches, while others process spatial location.
+Certain cognitive processes are responsible for detecting basic features in sensory data, such as edges, colors, and pitches, while others process spatial location.
 Object recognition is another function that compares this information with stored representations in search of known patterns, such as recognizing a familiar landmark or identifying a specific melody.
 Some cognitive faculties are specialized for tasks only relevant to particular perceptual contents, such as face recognition and language processing.

 Cognitive processes responsible for perception rely on various heuristics to simplify problems and reduce cognitive labor.
 For example, visual perception often assumes that the size, shape, and color of objects remain constant to ensure a consistent view despite changes in perspective or lighting.
 Heuristics sometimes lead to inaccurate or illusory perceptions.

 Different forms of perception are associated with distinct types of stimuli and receptors.
-Visual perception, based on the detection of light, is a primary source of knowledge about the external environment.
+Visual perception—the detection and interpretation of light—is a primary source of knowledge about the external environment for humans.
 Other forms of perception include hearing, touch, smell, and taste.
-Data from these different modalities is integrated by higher-order cognitive processes to form a unified and coherent experience of the world.
+Data from these different modalities are integrated by higher-order cognitive processes to form a unified and coherent experience of the world.
 Although sensory data is a central factor of perceptual experience, it is not the only factor, and various other forms of information influence the underlying cognitive operations.
 For instance, memories from earlier experiences determine which objects are experienced as familiar.
 Other factors include the expectations, goals, background knowledge, and belief system of the individual.

 Attention is a central aspect of mental processes that focuses cognitive resources on certain stimuli or features.
 It involves the selection or prioritization of specific aspects while filtering out irrelevant information.
-For example, attention is responsible for the cocktail party effect, in which the brain concentrates on a single conversation while relegating the surrounding party noise to the background.
+For example, attention is responsible for the cocktail party effect, in which the brain isolates a single conversation while relegating surrounding noise to the background.
 The selection process is crucial since the total amount of information is typically too vast for the brain to process all at once.
 It ensures that the most important features are prioritized.
 Attention is not limited to perception but is also present in other cognitive processes, such as remembering and thinking.